 The old people grumbled:

-"What are we?
-For winter quarters?
+“What are we going to do?
+Go to winter quarters?

 Aliens tear up their uniforms

-And here we found a large field:
+And then we found a large field:

 They built a redoubt.